 For more than 15 years, the "One Group - one system" motto has been the guiding principle of the Group's IT strategy.
-The "One Group - one system" means that almost all of the Group's brands and subsidiaries, except for the subsidiaries in the Baltic countries, operate on the same platform, where systems, products and processes are integrated and used across national borders and companies.
+The "One Group - one system" means that almost all of the Group's brands and subsidiaries operate on the same platform, where systems, products and processes are integrated and used across national borders and companies.
 In addition to streamlining products that can be combined on the basis of customer wishes and needs, this platform also seeks to ensure high efficiency for all business units.
+In 2019, the Group completed the insourcing and replacement of IT infrastructure into a new set of modern data centers.
+Following this, the stability, availability and security of the IT services have been significantly improved.
+The cost and carbon dioxide footprint of the IT infrastructure has been reduced and the Group's agility in creating new solutions has been improved.